NLeSC/guide/CONTRIBUTING.md

 Our eScience Center _RSEs_ are the prototypical audience members, in particular those starting out in some unfamiliar area of technology.
 Some characteristics include:
-- They are interested in _intermediate to advanced level_ best practices, not the level of typical AI generated blogpost basic trivialities harvested from introduction sections of manuals.
+- They are interested in _intermediate to advanced level_ best practices.
+If there are already ten easily found blog posts about it, it doesn't have to be in the Guide.
 - They are a _programmer or researcher_ that is already familiar with some other programming language or software-related technology.
 - They may be generally interested (in particular topics of eScience practice and research software development in general or how this is done at the eScience Center specifically), but their main aim is towards _practical_ application, not to create a literature study of the current landscape of (research) software.